Frequently Asked Questions

-If our class begins and there is another shutdown do we get a refund?
+If our class begins and then I have to quarantine, do I get a refund?

 No, because it is not needed!
-If there is another shutdown classes will be continued virtually on the same day/time from when they started.
-Here is a link for the technology requirements needed for "Remote Training."
+If you are quarantining due to potential exposure, but otherwise in normal health, you can continue your class virtually from home on the same day/time from when it started.
+Here is a link for the technology requirements needed for "Virtual Training."

 If a client can not do virtual, they can exchange their group class purchase for one or two workshops depending on the amount of group classes they have left.

 More details of our refund policy are posted at the bottom of this page.

 Yes for some holidays, but no for others.
 You and Your Dog Training & Services is closed on the following holidays: